Fire eating: Physics and hazards

 Fire eating relies on the quick extinguishing of the fire in the mouth or on the touched surfaces and on the short term cooling effects of water evaporation at the surface on the source of fire (usually with a low percentage of alcohol mixed in the water) or saliva in the mouth.
 This allows for igniting a damp handkerchief or a bill of money without it burning.
 Closing the mouth, or covering it with a slap of the hand cuts off the oxygen to the fire.
 Blowing on it can remove the very thin area of reaction from the source of fuel, and thus extinguish the fire in some cases, where the blown air is faster than the fire front and the flame is small enough to be entirely removed.

 Contrary to what many may assume, the flame itself is not a cold flame.
 This can be proven by a number of things.
 For starters, a cold flame can only be visible in total darkness, but many flame eating tricks happen in the light.
 Also, a cold flame is a chemical flame that can't be formed using a traditional torch.
 Certain materials are avoided when doing the trick, such as materials which may easily ignite, melt or store the heat and release it later.
 These include paraffin candles, plastic, and thick multithreaded rope.

 According to Daniel Mannix's 1951 sideshow memoir Step right up!, the real "secret" to fire eating is enduring pain; he mentions that tolerating constant blisters on your tongue, lips and throat is also necessary.
 Many other fire eaters dismiss this, claiming that skilled fire eaters should not burn themselves.
 The most common method of safely performing fire eating acts relies on the fact that it takes time to transfer heat, and that heat rises in air.
 Fire eating and fire breathing (and all variants) is a skill which should be passed on from a skilled master to an appropriate student and almost all teachings include instructions on first aid, fire safety, chemistry and other appropriate skills.
 Accidental ingestion of fuel or improper technique can lead to a serious condition known as fire eater's pneumonia.

 Even professional eating artists still face slight injuries every time they perform the trick.
 If all goes well in the trick, the artist will still end up getting slightly poisoned by their fuel, developing small blisters within their mouth, and constantly having awful headaches from the fuel.
 It has also been found to be dangerous to inhale hydrocarbons from flames because they can cause many of the issues listed above.
-Dealing with these issues is also explained in depth by a video on homeofpopoi.com.
 It should certainly be made apparent that fire eating can also cause long term health effects especially if done incorrectly.